-To anyone with children, “Diario di una schiappa” might seem extremely familiar.
-This is because it’s the Italian translation of the popular American “Diary of a Wimpy Kid” book series.
+To anyone with children, “Diario di una schiappa” (Diary of a Wimpy Kid) might seem extremely familiar.
+This is because it’s the Italian translation of the popular American book series.

 The Italian title translates literally to something like “Diary of a Dud.”
 The “Schiappa” series may seem a little intimidating to a new Italian speaker at first.
 There’s a load of books to choose from in the series, and they’re all pretty long as far as children’s books go.

 This book series is famous for its unique style, which combines brief snippets of the diary entry-like story with cartoons to illustrate it.
 Every couple of paragraphs has a cartoony, simple drawing to go with it to make sure that readers at any experience level can understand what’s happening.